-7.0 DEPARTMENTAL POSITION ON SAFE HAVEN BABY BOXES
+7.0 SAFE HAVEN BABY BOXES

-House Bill 172 has been filed, authored by Representative Huval, proposing the voluntary use of Safe Haven Baby Boxes in designated Safe Haven sites that provide medical services.
-DCFS does not support the passage of this bill.
+House Bills were introduced in the 2019 and 2020 legislative sessions that proposed the voluntary use of Safe Haven Baby Boxes in designated Safe Haven sites that provide medical services.
+DCFS had concerns with these bills.
 In line with the Consortium and the primary mission of DCFS in keeping children safe, while treating all with dignity, compassion, and respect, the concern regarding a child and relinquishing parent's safety, health, and well-being takes precedence.
 Louisiana has made great strides in implementing best practice with Safe Haven relinquishments, ultimately resulting in changes in the law, increased public awareness efforts, revisions in training for Safe Haven providers, and modification of signage and brochures intended to educate and spread awareness of the Safe Haven relinquishment option.

 Relinquishing a newborn to another person reduces safety risks to a child, ensuring that any immediate medical needs are met, that the child has not been abused and/or neglected, while also preventing possible trauma associated with being placed in a device/box.
-The National Safe Haven Alliance (NSHA) also does not support the devices/boxes due to such safety concerns as the boxes may be too cold, no camera installed to view the infant in the event the alarm does not sound, and staff not being properly trained on the boxes.
-The implementation of Safe Haven Baby Boxes/devices does not guarantee that newborn abandonments will not occur, as within the last year a newborn was found abandoned, yet alive, within one mile of an installed baby box.
+The National Safe Haven Alliance (NSHA) agrees that in-person relinquishments are the standard for Safe Haven relinquishments.
+The implementation of Safe Haven Baby Boxes/devices does not guarantee that newborn abandonments will not occur, as in October 2019 a newborn was found abandoned, yet alive, within one mile of an installed baby box in Indiana.